ashepherd/film-journal/_drafts/xmas/2023/2023-12-06-2023-xmas-challenge-worst-santa.md

 {% include image.html id="shocked" style="max-width: 168px" %}{% include image.html id="gary-dying" style="max-width: 168px" %}

 While the 2nd half of this film being extremely entertaining (and a superb part by Dennis Farina playing a version of this Get Shorty character), and there being a nice little twist ending, Gabriel deserves one last reprimand for his Christmas activities.
-Had it not been for Gabriel's criminal hijinks, {% include image.html id="cash" style="max-height: 168px; float: right" %} Ben Affleck, would not end up making THE WORST Christmas Act of Kindness - PUTTING STACKS OF **INDIAN** CASH IN THE MAILBOXES OF ALL THE TOWN RESIDENTS.
+Had it not been for Gabriel's criminal hijinks, {% include image.html id="cash" style="max-width: 200px; float: right" %} Ben Affleck, would not end up making THE WORST Christmas Act of Kindness - PUTTING STACKS OF **INDIAN** CASH IN THE MAILBOXES OF ALL THE TOWN RESIDENTS.
 Why is this a terrible idea?
 BECUASE in a few days, EVERYONE in town is going to be inconvenienced by having to return this very cash since A LOCAL CASINO WAS JUST ROBBED.
 Another white man stealing from the Indians and causing a mess....and I blame Gary Sinise.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/c_7V6VgIvTY?si=z3X9lMXccQpj_GWl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>